This page outlines the various methods to deploy a package from one environment to another, and which method is best for each type of environment.

 If you're an Appian RPA customer, remember you'll need to package and deploy robotic processes separately from applications.
 Learn how to deploy robotic processes and apps.

-Appian recommends that production deployments be performed during off-peak hours.
-A maintenance window can be scheduled in the Administration Console, if necessary.
-Also, consider adding a post-deployment process to your application to automate any tasks and make your development lifecycle more efficient
+For production environments, we recommend preforming any deployment activities, including inspections, during off-peak hours.
+If necessary, a maintenance window can be scheduled in the Administration Console.
+Also, consider adding a post-deployment process to your application to automate tasks and make your development lifecycle more efficient.

-If you are moving complete applications from a staging environment to a production environment, take standard precautions to ensure continuity:
+If you are moving complete applications from a staging environment to a production environment, take standard precautions to ensure continuity by creating a backup of your production objects.
+If the import should fail for any reason, this allows you to restore the previous state of the application.

 Compare and deploy is the easiest and recommended method of deployment.
 If your DevOps infrastructure is set up, you can enable these connected environments to interact and directly deploy changes from one to another without manually downloading and uploading .zip files.
 For deployments to higher environments such as Production, you can require a review process by enabling it in the Administration Console